nirre7/ignite-bowser-diff-purge/README.md

 # Ignite-bowser diff PURGE

-[ignite-bowser](https://github.com/infinitered/ignite-bowser) based customized version of [rn-diff-purge](https://github.com/react-native-community/rn-diff-purge/), all credit should to to the authors of that great tool!
+[ignite-bowser](https://github.com/infinitered/ignite-bowser) based customized version of [rn-diff-purge](https://github.com/react-native-community/rn-diff-purge/), all credit should go to the authors of that great tool!

 ## What?